-Cortisol, often called the "stress hormone," impacts exercise and sleep cycles.
-It's why you need time between exercising and sleep.
+Cortisol, often called the "stress hormone," impacts exercise and sleep cycles, and it's why you need time between exercising and sleep.
 It's also why rest days, especially between intense workouts, are so important.

 Definition of Cortisol